andre-datascience/Priceofcars/README.md

 # Price of cars
-After understanding, preparing, and modeling your data, write up a basic report that details your primary findings.
-Your audience for this report is a group of used car dealers interested in fine-tuning their inventory.
+The audience for this report is a group of used car dealers interested in fine-tuning their inventory.
+The goal of this project is to identify the key factors that influence used car prices.
+By understanding these factors, I aim to help a used car dealership make informed decisions on pricing, inventory management, and marketing strategies, ultimately improving profitability and market competitiveness.